grafana/agent/docs/sources/flow/reference/config-blocks/import.string.md

 ## Example

-This example imports a module from the content of a file stored in a s3 bucket and instantiates a custom component from an imported declare that adds two numbers:
+This example imports a module from the content of a file stored in an S3 bucket and instantiates a custom component from the import that adds two numbers:

 ```river
 remote.s3 "module" {